Birding in British Columbia

 Stand beside some bushes or under a low tree and remain absolutely still and make a quiet call.
 Sometimes birds will come right up to you to investigate so provide them somewhere to land.

 Louder in not always better.
-Sometimes a subtle call will do the trick.
+Sometimes a short, subtle call will do the trick.

 Patience will pay off.
 After a calling a bird, wait for several minutes to see if something interesting shows up.
 Look and listen as birds that came in to investigate might be still be quietly moving through the bush.